-General information: Pre-existing medical conditions that may be aggravated by exposure include disorders of the

-eye, skin and lung (including asthma and other breathing disorders).
-If addicted to tobacco,

-smoking will impair the ability of the lungs to clear themselves of dust.

-See toxicological information (Section 11)

-Section 5.
-Fire-fighting measures
+General information: Pre-existing medical conditions that may be aggravated by exposure include disorders of the eye, skin and lung (including asthma and other breathing disorders).
+If addicted to tobacco, smoking will impair the ability of the lungs to clear themselves of dust.
+See toxicological information (Section 11) Section 5.
+Fire-fighting measures Extinguishing media Suitable extinguishing media: Unsuitable extinguishing media: None known.

-Extinguishing media

-chemical:

-Suitable extinguishing media: Unsuitable extinguishing media: Specific hazards arising from the Not flammable.
-Use fire-extinguishing media appropriate for surrounding materials.
-None known.
+Specific hazards arising from the No unusual fire or explosion hazards noted.
+Not a combustible dust.
+Not flammable.
+Use fire-extinguishing media appropriate for surrounding materials. chemical: